Why choose GEMS Switzerland?

 The IB offers a unique approach to learning, helping students become more open-minded, analytical and independent.
 It’s an education that is highly prized by the world’s leading Universities.

-We currently have more than 30 nationalities represented in our student body and nearly 50 nationalities including our staff.
-The top three nationalities are Swiss, British and French, but our students come from all continents and bring a diverse variety of cultures and languages to the school.
+We currently have more than 35 nationalities represented in our student body and nearly 50 nationalities including our staff.
+The top four nationalities are Swiss, British, French and American, but our students come from all continents and bring a diverse variety of cultures and languages to the school.
 While the main language of instruction at GWAS is English, we celebrate our diversity and believe that understanding and respecting it leads our students to becoming true global citizens.

 GWAS is part of a global network of award-winning GEMS schools with a 58-year heritage of academic excellence.
 The GEMS family comprises thousands of students from over 150 nations, studying in 14 countries around the world.